starcitizen-lug/knowledge-base/wiki/Head-Tracking.md

 ## Building Opentrack with ONNX Runtime
 If you provide ONNX Runtime libraries to Opentrack when building it, it will offer Neuralnet as input option.
-This will allow you to use any webcam as head tracking device.
+This will allow you to use any webcam as a head tracking device.

 Arch-based distros:
 1. Install `onnxruntime` from the Arch repos.